-To enroll in credit monitoring services at no charge, please access https://bfs.cyberscout.com/activate and follow the instructions provided.
-When prompted, please provide the following unique code to receive services: E450A8471660.
+To enroll in Credit Monitoring services at no charge, please log on to https://bfs.cyberscout.com/activate and follow the instructions provided.
+When prompted please provide the following unique code to receive services:

+.
 In order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
-The enrollment requires an internet connection and e-mail account and may not be available to minors under the age of 18.
-Please note when signing up for monitoring services that you may be asked to verify personal information for your own protection to confirm your identity.
+The enrollment requires an internet connection and e-mail account and may not be available to minors under the age of 18 years of age.
+Please note that when signing up for monitoring services, you may be asked to verify personal information for your own protection to confirm your identity.